reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

 If valid, the transaction is stored and the balance updated.

 The transaction is published in the event bus sending a [Wallet update message](https://rethink-project.github.io/specs/messages/wallet-messages/).

+If a `wallet2bGranted` exists, a new transfer is performed to it.

 ### Wallet read